cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 ##### Timing out packets

-If the timeout for a packet is reached before the packet is successfully received or the counterparty channel end is closed before the packet is successfully received, then the receiving chain can no longer process it.
+If the timeout for a packet is reached before the packet is successfully received, or the counterparty channel end is closed before the packet is successfully received, then the receiving chain can no longer process it.
 Thus, the sending chain must process the timeout using `OnTimeoutPacket` to handle this situation.
 Again the IBC module will verify that the timeout is indeed valid, so our module only needs to implement the state machine logic for what to do once a timeout is reached and the packet can no longer be received.

-In `x/leaderboard/module_ibc.go` scaffolded by Ignite CLI we find `OnAcknowledgementPacket`:
+In `x/leaderboard/module_ibc.go` scaffolded by Ignite CLI you will find `OnAcknowledgementPacket`:

 ```go
 // OnTimeoutPacket implements the IBCModule interface